tablelandnetwork/js-tableland/README.md

 # Background

-Textile's `@textile/tableland` provides zero-config Typescript/JavaScript SDKs that make it easy to user the Tableland network from any Blockchain-based dApp. `@textile/tableland` should feel comfortable to developers already familiar with the [Ethers](https://docs.ethers.io/) Javascript library.
+The Tableland project provides a zero-config Typescript/Javascript SDK that make it easy to interact with the Tableland network from Ethereum-based applications.
+This SDK (@textile/tableland) should feel comfortable to developers already familiar with the ethersjs Javascript library.
+The Tableland SDK provides a small but powerful API surface that integrates nicely with existing ETH development best practices.

-Simply import the library, connect your wallet, and you are ready to start making queries to Tables on the Tableland network, and minting your own Tables.
+Simply import the library, connect to the Tableland network, and you are ready to start creating and updating tables.

 Interested in supporting additional chains and ecosystems?
 Create an Issue and let us know!

 # Install